odoo/owl/README.md

 const app = new App({ qweb: new QWeb() });
 app.mount(document.body);
 ```

+Note that the counter component is made reactive with the `useState` hook.

 More interesting examples can be found on the
 [playground](https://odoo.github.io/owl/playground) application.